10 Tips for Outstanding Food and Drink Service in Jacksonville, FL

 How Can I Improve My Serving Speed During Busy Hours?

 Focus on time management and practice multitasking techniques to improve your serving speed during busy hours.
-Prioritize tasks, streamline your workflow, and stay organized to handle orders efficiently and keep customers satisfied.
+Prioritize tasks, stay organized, and communicate clearly with the kitchen and bar.
+Using sections, running multiple tasks in one trip, and staying ahead on refills can help you handle orders efficiently and keep customers satisfied.

 What Are Effective Ways to Remember Customer Preferences?